 In February this year, IPART finished its review of Opal fares for public transport.
-The NSW Government has now released its decision on our recommendations.

 We suggested these increases be offset by expanding off peak discounts and broadening the availability of concession fares to Commonwealth health care card holders.